 Plus the nourishing ingredients in this hearty breakfast will leave kids and adults alike with enough brain-food to power through the day.

 Oats are a powerhouse of nutrition and a staple in our pantry and breakfast table.
 They are naturally gluten-free but can become cross-contaminated with wheat and gluten in the processing.
 So if you are Celiac or on a strict gluten-free diet, you’ll need to be sure to buy Gluten-Free Oats.
-I personally love Bob’s Redmill Gluten-free oats, which you can find at any natural food store.
+I personally love Bob’s Redmill Gluten-free Steel Cut Oats , which you can find at any natural food store.
 Bob’s Redmill owns and operates a gluten-free mill and processing facility and ensures no gluten contamination.
+And Steel Cut Oats are less processed than rolled oats, take longer to digest and don’t spike your blood sugar as much.

-In case you’re thinkning “Overnight Oats are just carbs” and you’re trying to do a low-carb thing… think again.
+In case you’re thinking “Overnight Oats are just carbs” and you’re trying to do a low-carb thing… think again.
 The health benefits of oats are impressive.
 Plus complex carbohydrates are a very important part of every meal and need not be avoided.
+And when you make them with all the added goodness we put in, they make a hearty breakfast that will keep you fueled for hours.

 Health Benefits of Oats